thisguygil/bobo/README.md

 * `/leave` - Leaves the voice channel
 * `/mute` - Mutes/unmutes Bobo in the voice channel
 * `/deafen` - Deafens/undeafens Bobo in the voice channel (Bobo will not be able to clip you)
-* `/clip` - Clips the last 30 seconds of audio from the voice channel you are in
+* `/clip` - Clips the last 30 seconds of audio from the voice channel you are in.
+The clip will also be sent to the configured clips channel, if one is set

 ### Music commands
 Subset of voice commands